 Is the VET industry’s reliance on training packages aligned with the real-world needs of students?

-Our reliance on training packages is failing to meet the real-world needs of students because of the way they define and then assess competency.
+So what are the training packages that fail to meet the real-world needs of students because of the way they define and then asses competency?
 There is less of an emphasis on teaching the curriculum with local flexibility but rather a focus on the finer requirements that are specified within a training package.
 Having said that, there is no doubt that competency-based training and assessment does work in some areas of training, but for others, the level of specification around certain criteria doesn’t.

 The problem often starts with technical writers who are tasked with creating units of competency.
 They have the industry knowledge but not always an understanding of how it can be practically taught and assessed.
 There are often constraints within a classroom environment, as well as varying levels of roles and responsibilities of students in their workplace, which can limit what they are able to do in a simulated or real-world setting.